kadimetla/doc-adk-training/training/module32-deployment-cloud-run/lab-solution.md

-# Module 32: Deployment to Cloud Run
+# Lab 32 Solution: Deploying the Customer Support Agent

-## Lab 32: Solution
+## Goal

 This lab is a procedural tutorial.
 The primary "solution" is a successfully deployed agent and a public URL.